 “Except for what you gave away to that church in Daytona Beach,” Robby argued.

 “It looks like the money issue is already dividing you boys.
 If’n you wanna keep the band together, everyone needs to understand how the finances work.”

 “Yeah,” Robby agreed, the little rat.

 “Well, we hired Jay as an assistant manager.
-I’ll make sure we get a full accounting after tonight’s show is over with.”
+I’ll make sure we get a full accounting after tonight’s show is over.”

 I was none too happy to have Dad and Robby ganging up on me.
 I was glad when we left to go to Michael’s.
-We all rode our bikes, Jack and I holding hands, and Robby reading aloud the Herald story.
+We all rode our bikes, Jack and I holding hands, and Robby reading the Herald storyaloud .

-Tonight’s concert is sold-out, but there’s no limit for what is termed ‘boat people’ by those who know, and we’re not talking Vietnamese refugees.
+Tonight’s concert is sold-out, but there’s no limit for what is termed ‘boat people’ by those who know.
+We’re not talking Vietnamese refugees.
 Any way you can get there, you’ll be sure to catch the show of the year.
 These boys are firecrackers.”

 “Whoo-ee,” Robby was on fire.
 When we got to Michael’s the whole Out-Crowd gang was there, complaining they were left out of our show.
 Jay had explained there wasn’t room enough for any hangers-on.
 The stage was too small.
 We already had 5 musicians, 3 back-up singers, plus Tom and Jay (and probably Jimmy Olson), and the three U of M security team.
 I felt the boys’ pain.

 “What’s the ‘boat people?’“ I asked.